ziqizhang/sti/ui/README.md

 - Open a browser and point your address to `http://localhost:3000/`

 ### Configuration `config.json`
 This file configures the UI application.
 It links to other files used to configure TableMiner+.
 The following fields are defined.
-If you do not need email notification when a task completes, you do not need to change anything upon downloading STI.
+If you do not need email notification when a task completes, you do not need to change anything.
 Otherwise, as minimum, you must change **emaillogin, emailpass, emailhost, emailport, emailfrom** to configure your own email account.

 - **lib**: should point to the jars required to run TableMiner+.
 By default, this is '../target/*', where your maven build will place a `sti-[version]-jar-with-dependencies.jar`
 - **cache**: should point to the folder containing the Solr index caches.
 By default this is '../resources/cache'